 The English language is full of words that sound alike but are written differently, or are spelled alike but pronounced differently, and which make you look silly when you mix them up.
 This article discusses why we shouldn't try to peak someone's interest, wet someone's appetite, say "Here comes...

-In a further attempt to bring an understanding of standard grammar and usage to the masses, here are some common expressions that are often mispronounced and/or misspelled, along with the correct usage, and most importantly, explanations for each.
+In a further attempt to promote standard grammar and usage, here are some common expressions that are often mispronounced and/or misspelled, along with the correct usage, and most importantly, explanations for each.

 Yes.
 Yes it is.
 Read on to find out why your granddad's old-fashioned cast iron skillet is superior to the brand-new nonstick cookware you probably registered for when you got married.